SheffPlaysGames/wvw-skirmish-analysis/README.md

 They also contain teamname, team color, link team name, tier, and region.
 I've also constructed extra information on skirmish ID (absolute and relative), day of week, hour, and any running events/holidays.
 I've also attempted to infer when there's sporadic API downtime based on periods where kills and deaths are both zero, but this is very hacky.
+A single instance of "API Downtime" is probably fine, but multiple skirmishes that all return "API Downtime" probably shouldn't be trusted.

 ## How To Use
 - Make a new folder, call it whatever you want, put it wherever you want.